SQL DATETIME explained – An MS SQL primer

 It seems that, after all, no behavior is unexplainable when it comes to databases.
 In contrast, everything works in a pretty deterministic and predictable way if only you acquire some knowledge regarding your system’s “internal stuff”.

-By understanding how things are stored, how certain functions are implemented, and what assumptions are made during architectural design, you can avoid unexpected results and save yourself from a lot of frustration and effort.
+By understanding how things are getting stored, how certain functions are implemented, and what assumptions are made during architectural design, you can avoid unexpected results and save yourself from a lot of frustration and effort.